Skip to Content

 Work from the center outward, using the hot glue to attach the cuttings, making sure they are packed closely together.

 Make sure that you have plenty of succulent cuttings so that you’ll be able to fill in all the spaces as your arrangement starts to take shape.
-If you have too many, you can plant them in soil later.White pumpkin succulent planter
+If you have too many, you can plant them in a pot later.White pumpkin succulent planter

 I used echeveria neon breakers for one of my center plants and it was in flower right now, so I was able to add a pop of color right at the front of my arrangement.

-If you have a succulent that is a cascading type, attach them firmly to the moss with the glue and then allow them to fall down over the sides of the pumpkin on the outside edges.Finished Succulent planters
+If you have a succulent that is a cascading type, attach it firmly to the moss with the glue and then allow it to fall over the sides of the pumpkin on the outside edges.Finished Succulent planters

 Continue working until all of your pumpkins have succulents on the moss the way you would like them to look.
 The small planters look nice if you choose a succession of sizes to balance the display.Small succulent planters